Non-dual View of Reality

 Secondly, it can be inferred that Reality is one, not two.
 This is the basic logic of the non-dual philosophy.
 How could there be more than one reality?
 If there were two, neither of them would be the whole of reality, there must be a non-dual totality encompassing them both.

 In the Absolute there can be no before and after, no within and without.
-This means that our ideas of space and time do not apply there.
-Perhaps the Absolute ‘contains’ space and time, but it is not touched by them.
+This means that our ideas of space and time do not apply.
+The Absolute underlies what appears as space and time, but it is not touched by them.
 Thus in the Absolute there can be no change, action or causality, as they imply distinctions in space and time.

 In one sense, Brahman is the support and source of everything that exists.
 In this way Brahman resembles the idea of God the creator, and is worthy of the highest reverence.
 From another point of view, as we just concluded, any idea which involves change or action must fall short of the Absolute.